Online sexual exploitation and abuse of children is one of the fastest-growing crimes in the world.

 Helping Youth Use Their Power

-For instance, the #MiVozExige #SeguridadDigital (#MyVoiceDemands #DigitalSafety) program in Mexico is helping children and youth to use their voices to push duty bearers to do more to protect children online.
-Working in middle and high schools, children and youth are supported in learning how to analyze situations and problems in the online environment, develop solutions and engage duty bearers in their communities to bring about positive change.
+For instance, the #MiVozExige #SeguridadDigital (#MyVoiceDemands #DigitalSafety) program in Mexico is helping children and youth use their voices to push duty bearers to do more to protect children online.
+In middle and high schools, children and youth learn how to analyze situations and problems in the online environment, develop solutions and engage duty bearers in their communities to bring about positive change.

-In the Philippines, the PROJECT Children AWARE: Children Amplifying Youth-led Advocacy to Work Together Against the Rise of Online Sexual Exploitation of Children in Mindanao aims to develop communities where adults, children and youth are part of the solution in combating OSEAC through recruiting, training and engaging youth leaders to expand the network of youth advocates.
+In the Philippines, PROJECT Children AWARE: Children Amplifying Youth-led Advocacy to Work Together Against the Rise of Online Sexual Exploitation of Children in Mindanao aims to develop communities where adults, children and youth are part of the solution in combating the online sexual exploitation of children through recruiting, training and engaging youth leaders to expand the network of youth advocates.

 Vigilance on Emerging Threats

-OSEAC is evolving into new forms as perpetrators adopt innovations such as generative artificial intelligence (AI) and extended reality (XR) to create CSAM and groom and abuse children.
-Some “deepfake” apps allow users to easily create realistic nude images of those around them without their consent.
+Online sexual exploitation and abuse of children (OSEAC) is evolving into new forms as perpetrators adopt innovations such as generative artificial intelligence (AI) and extended reality (XR) to create CSAM and groom and abuse children.
 We are monitoring the trends in these new technologies and considering their implications throughout our advocacy and programmatic work.

 Explore Our Impact